 As the condemned boredom became unavoidable, so did the university enrollment period.
 Also mentioning the long future ahead, I pushed myself to state it is determined by now.
 I questioned myself, “what would my next step be?”

-I never decided a fresh idea until a car ride somewhere – obviously accompanied by music plugged in my ear – began to inspire.
+I never decided on a fresh idea until a car ride somewhere – obviously accompanied by music plugged in my ear – began to inspire.
 I contemplated about what is supposed to happen if I’m not listening to music on this car ride.
 It was approximately an hour, and to transform it into a briefly productive time is not inept at all.
 Again, I reminded myself when do I usually plug my ear with an earphone.
 Accumulating all of these made such a big number of opportunities to perform more valuable things.
-There were so much time I apparently wasted, and since then, I refused to do so.
+There was so much time I apparently wasted, and since then, I refused to do so.
 Because… “hey, how about replacing the music with podcasts?”

 It never had been such an idea before.
 But today, it is my new habit, which improves productivity and also helps in gaining my knowledge.
 I never thought listening to podcasts would be fun – as I thought it would be another form of surfeit.

 But now, I prove it is.
 Back to that time, I finally decided to download Google Podcast, and discovered that there were lots of things to entertain me, and fill my time with worthwhile values.
 I began subscribing to historical and theological lecture series, daily newsstands, and self-development podcasts to hear when I’d like to attain some talk on the topic of leadership, communication, and any other important life skills.